Skip to main content

 3

-The mapping defines how to transform each input record from the source stream into the output format for the destination stream.
-The mapping receives each record as input and must produce an output object with type: "immutable_record" along with the target space, stream, and container sources.
+The mapping defines how to transform each record from the source stream into the output format for the destination stream.
+The /sync endpoint returns a response containing an items array.
+The mapping iterates over these items and transforms each one.For writing to Records streams, the output must include:

 "sources": [